AubayAzzarouk1/AubayAzzarouk1/README.md

 - Maintained inventory systems and coordinated logistics
 - Handled large volumes of order data using Excel & manual logs

+##🌱 What I'm Working On

+--**Expanding Wildfire Prediction Research:** Building upon my work with an enhanced U-Net + Convolutional LSTM Architecture for more accurate California Wildfire Forecasting.
+Currently refining multimodal pipeline through learning how to produce more robust ground truth labeling, imrpoved evaluation metrics (beyond precision and recall as it is not a conclusive definition towards what it means to be accurate), and investigating feature sensitivity to spatial uncertainity.
+This work aims to improve model interpretability and operational readiness for real-world deployment.

+-**Portfolio Website:** Creating a static website from scratch with HTML/CSS/JS to showcase projects, experienced and skills.

-  ## 🔍 Currently Exploring
+🔍 Currently Exploring
+- Real-world deployments for climate-aware AI
+- Automizing Financial Analysis (on 10-Q/K reports) with the help of Artificial Intelligence
 - Microsoft Fabric and Synapse for end-to-end BI workflows
 - Snowflake schema modeling
-- Real-world deployments for climate-aware AI

 - ⚡ Fun fact: I love geography 🌎

+## 🧠 Open to roles in: Data Science, Analytics, Engineering Business Intelligence, Finance, Machine Learning, or Applied Research

 ## 📫 Let's Connect
 - 🌐 [LinkedIn](https://www.linkedin.com/in/aubayazzarouk)
 - 📧 [aia5754@psu.edu](mailto:aia5754@psu.edu)
-- 🧠 Open to roles in: Data Science, Analytics, Engineering Business Intelligence, Finance, Machine Learning, or Applied Research